Maergoth/EQ2Sharts/README.md

 Created by Sichi, injected with nonsense by Maergoth and Kaizar.

+## Installation

+1. Download EQ2Sharts.cs
+2. Go to the "plugins" tab on ACT and select the file
+3. Import it, make sure the checkbox is active
+4. Customize the "channels" you're watching, and set the "Enqueue" and "Dequeue" text to match
+5. Activity Log can provide some hints if it's not working

 ## Features

 - **Chat-driven queue** — Players enqueue themselves by typing a trigger phrase in a monitored channel.
 An operator dequeues them by name when served.